-For over 50 years Camp Perkins has provided an opportunity for youth to spend a week in the glory of God's creation and grow closer to him through the study of His Word.
+For over 60 years Camp Perkins has provided an opportunity for youth to spend a week OUTSIDE absorbing the glory of Christ's creation and growing closer to him through the study of His Word.

 The weekly sessions begin on Sunday afternoon.
 Campers are dropped off and checked in before meeting their counselors and cabin mates.
-Campers are divided into cabin groups of eight.
+Campers are divided into cabin groups of six to ten.

 Assigned counselors, responsible for campers on a 24hr/day basis, lead their cabin group through the program week.